FAQ

 • Horizon Europe associated countries, as described in the Reference Documents and the List of Participating Countries in Horizon Europe according to the latest list published by the European Commission.

-The F6S platform is the entry point for all proposals at https://www.f6s.com/trustchain-open-call-1/about.
+The F6S platform is the entry point for all proposals at Open Call #5 – TrustChain (ngi.eu).
 Submissions received by any other channel will be automatically discarded.

 Remember to read the Guide for Applicants to get all the information you need to apply successfully.

-The calls are competitive and applicants should focus on one specific topic, therefore only one proposal per applicant may be submitted per call, whether this is a legal entity or a natural person.
-In the event of multiple submissions, only the last one received (timestamp of the F6S system) will enter into the evaluation process.
+Open Calls are competitive and applicants should focus on one specific topic, so TrustChain consortium recommends you to submit one application per call, whether you are a legal entity and/ or a team of natural persons.
+In the event of multiple submissions, only the last one received (timestamp of the F6S system) will be considered for the evaluation process.
 Any other submitted proposals involving the same applicant will be declared non-eligible and will not be evaluated in any case.

 Yes, you can.
-However, note that the maximum funding eligible per beneficiary within the TrustChain project is limited to €200,000.
+However, note that the maximum funding eligible per third party within the TrustChain project is limited to €200,000.

-Each eligible proposal will be evaluated by a set of two experts.
-The evaluation criteria are:
+Each eligible application will be evaluated by a set of two independent experts, following three main criteria:

 • Excellence and innovation (40% weighting)